TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.message.rst

 ordered dictionary of headers coupled with a *payload* that represents the :rfc:`5322` body of the message, which might be a list of sub-``EmailMessage`` objects.
-In addition to the normal dictionary methods for accessing the header names and values, there are methods for accessing specialized information from the headers (for example the MIME content type), for operating on the payload, for generating a serialized version of the message, and for recursively walking over the object tree.
+In addition to the normal dictionary methods for accessing the header names and values, there are methods for accessing specialized information kutoka the headers (for example the MIME content type), for operating on the payload, for generating a serialized version of the message, and for recursively walking over the object tree.